chrisjackson-pellicle/paragone-nf/README.md

 This tuturial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
 In addition, you should have the Nextflow pipeline script `xxx.nf` and its corresponding config file `xxx.config`.

+Installation instructions for running on OSX via Vagrant here[LINK].

 ## Input data